rock-n-code/Marvelous/README.md

 ## How To Get Started

-1. Download the [static library for iOS](http://dropbox.rock-n-co.de/marvelous/libMarvelous-0.6.2.zip) or the [framework for OSX](http://dropbox.rock-n-co.de/marvelous/Marvelous-0.6.2.zip).
+1. Download the [static library for iOS](http://dropbox.rock-n-co.de/marvelous/libMarvelous-0.6.3.zip) or the [framework for OSX](http://dropbox.rock-n-co.de/marvelous/Marvelous-0.6.3.zip).
 2. Install the [static library](https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html) or [framework](https://developer.apple.com/library/mac/documentation/macosx/conceptual/BPFrameworks/Tasks/InstallingFrameworks.html#//apple_ref/doc/uid/20002261-BBCCFBJA) into your prject.
 3. Create your [Marvel developer account](https://developer.marvel.com/account) to obtain the public and private keys required to sign any request to the API.
 Of course, you can skip this step in case you already have a developer account.
 4. [Play with it](https://www.youtube.com/watch?v=sGjmXhES2wQ) 'til you drop!
+5. Check the documentation included with the library/framework .zip files for further information about the library.
-5. Check the [Marvel Comics online documentation](http://developer.marvel.com/docs) for further information about the API calls.
+6. Check the [Marvel Comics online documentation](http://developer.marvel.com/docs) for further information about the API calls.

 If you're looking for the online documentation, you'll have to wait for it a bit longer.